kaylaschumacher/Eye-Tracker/README.md

 # Future Improvments
 To add to this project, I would be fun to add a blinking feature to the eyes to make them appear more real.
 Also, a featuer could be added wher if you click on the eyes themselves, they squint as if you "poked" the eye.

+# Run Roadmap
+In order to run this project, download all the files and then open index.html.

 # Support
 You can access my github [here](http://github.com/kaylaschumacher.github.io).